kubernetes-sigs/cluster-api-provider-gcp/docs/book/src/developers/releasing.md

          i.e. `export USER_FORK=<personal GitHub handle>`.
        - `kpromo` uses `git@github.com:...` as remote to push the branch for the PR.
 If you don't have `ssh` set up you can configure git to use `https` instead via `git config --global url."https://github.com/".insteadOf git@github.com:`.
-       - This will automatically create a PR in [k8s.io](https://github.com/kubernetes/k8s.io) and assign the CAPV maintainers.
+       - This will automatically create a PR in [k8s.io](https://github.com/kubernetes/k8s.io) and assign the CAPG maintainers.
   1. Merge the PR (/lgtm + /hold cancel) and verify the images are available in the production registry:
     - Wait for the [promotion prow job](https://prow.k8s.io/?repo=kubernetes%2Fk8s.io&job=post-k8sio-image-promo) to complete successfully.
 Then verify that the production images are accessible: